-Biden, Trump stress unity after assassination attempt
+Biden, Trump stress unity after former president wounded in rally shooting

 Biden says ‘violence is never the answer’ as Trump says Republican convention a chance to bring country together.